Support a Pro-Housing Forward Dallas

 The Community Residential Placetype roughly lines up with currently single-family neighborhoods in Dallas.
 It's by far the most common placetype at 44% of the total land in Dallas.
 The only other two placetypes above 5% are Regional Open Space (19%) and Community Mixed Use (10%).

 Forward Dallas calls for both townhomes (Single Family Attached) and Multiplexes to be a part of these neighborhoods.
-The plan also calls for allowing ADUs by-right across the city.
+The plan also calls for allowing ADUs in more parts of the city.
 It rightly recognizes that we can't wall off half of the city to more neighbors!!!

 If we want to have a diverse and vibrant population in Dallas, we need diverse and vibrant housing.
 Other cities, like Seattle, that tried to only build along corridors/in certain areas have found the strategy has serious shortcomings.

 Now for the big caveat.
-With the exception of ADUs, Forward Dallas isn't saying that these things should be allowed by right.
+Forward Dallas isn't saying that these things should be allowed by right.
 It's saying that areas within these neighborhoods should have them.
 Exactly where and how will be decided further in the future.

 Highlight #2: Emphasis on Mixed Use